Yuka-404/DS5690-Final-Project/README.md

 - Self-Attention ($X$ attending to $X$):

-Self-attention is defined as relating tokens within the same sequence to one another9.
+Self-attention is defined as relating tokens within the same sequence to one another.
 In SAM 2 (Figure 8), the block labeled "self attn." in Figure 8 allows the prompt tokens (e.g., if you click five times on a car) to communicate with each other.
 This helps the model understand that Click 1 and Click 2 are related parts of the same object.

 - Cross-Attention ($X$ attending to $Z$):